Archdiocese of Denver: 1900 to 1941

 During his 28-year-long tenure, Matz made Catholic education his top priority, establishing dozens of parochial schools.
 He demanded that Catholic parents send their children to these schools under pain of mortal sin.
 In 1905, he founded St. Thomas Seminary in Denver, staffed by the Vincentians.
 He broke ground for the new Cathedral of the Immaculate Conception in 1902, later dedicating it in 1912.
 He also established thirty-four new parishes, a cemetery, and a diocesan newspaper.
 However, Matz met opposition from many priests and his ambitious building projects drove the diocese into a large amount of debt.
 He was a strong opponent of labor unions, especially the Western Federation of Miners.

 After Matz died in 1917, Bishop John Henry Tihen of the Diocese of Lincoln was appointed bishop of Denver by Pope Benedict XV.
-During World War I, Tihen supported Liberty bonds and the National Catholic War Council, and organized students at Catholic schools as the U.S. Boys Working Reserve and the Children's Red Cross Campaign.
-Tihen was forced to defend the church in Colorado from the Ku Klux Klan, which he condemned as "an anti-Catholic and un-American society."
+After the American entry into World War I in 1917, Tihen supported Liberty bonds and the National Catholic War Council.
+He also organized students at Catholic schools as the U.S. Boys Working Reserve and the Children's Red Cross Campaign.
+Tihen was forced to defend the Catholic church in Colorado from the Ku Klux Klan, which he condemned as "an anti-Catholic and un-American society."
 He also supported women's suffrage and the labor movement, and founded The Denver Catholic Register in 1905.
+The first parish in Arvada, the Shrine of St. Anne, was erected in 1920.

 During his tenure, Tihen organized the diocesan Catholic Charities; increased the number of parochial schools from 31 to 49, and the number of priests from 174 to 229; dedicated 41 churches; and established Loretto Heights College in Denver, three hospitals, an orphanage, and a home for the elderly.
 Tihan retired in 1931.

 In 1931, Monsignor Urban John Vehr from the Archdiocese of Cincinnati was appointed the fourth bishop of Denver by Pope Pius XI.
 Vehr soon visited every parish in the diocese, wearing out the new Studebaker automobile given to him by his clergy.
-The number of parishes in the diocese fell from 111 in 1930 to 87 in 1940 due to the Great Depression.
+The number of parishes in the diocese fell from 111 in 1930 to 87 in 1940 due to the economic effects of the Great Depression.
 Vehr cooperated with the New Deal programs of President Franklin D. Roosevelt, asking priests to celebrate mass at the two dozen Civilian Conservation Corps camps established in Colorado.
 He reorganized diocesan affairs and placed ownership of all parish properties in the name of the bishop.